-Free Shipping on All Orders Over $65
+Free Shipping on US Orders Over $65

 Boardshorts aren’t just for surfing.
 They’re for going, doing, eating, drinking, sleeping, living.
 They’re for anytime, everywhere.
 And since you’re busy with all that, you need three things: style, comfort and the right amount of tech.
 That’s how we evolve while staying true to Quiksilver’s original vision.

 True to the original vision means mixing style and innovation.
 It means creating generation-defining designs and using materials that are more comfortable than anything you’ve felt before.
 It means fusing performance with art.

 Our philosophy is to keep on innovating.
 To keep pursuing new materials and new designs.
 Because, to us, it’s never been about just making boardshorts.
 It’s been about using boardshorts to enhance the surfing lifestyle and experience.

 Our Highline boardshorts are made with Diamond Deluxe fabric, which puts comfort first.
 They’re low-friction.
 They’re fast-drying.
 They feel amazing on the skin and even better in the water.

 A new millennium.
 A new era — one that’s centered around technology.
 It was out with the below-the-knee, loud and lucid look of the ‘90s.
 In with the more refined aesthetic of the 2000s.
 It was also time to really focus on innovation.
 And why not?
 We had, after all, survived Y2K.

 This decade spawned lots of new boardshort fabrics.
 Stretch became king and Quiksilver came out with Diamond Dobby, which limited rash by exposing your skin to 30% less fabric.
 Welcome to the future.
 Make yourself comfortable.

 Fashion-wise, there was a lot of deja vu in the ‘90s.
 For example, Slater’s famous Star Trunks were only slightly different from a 1978 design — they were simply reinterpreted with modern materials.